ofunkey/Advanced_Data_Storage_and_Retrieval/README.md

 Hawaii is reputed to enjoy mild weather all year.
 Is there a meaningful difference between the temperature in, for example, June and December?
 *   Use SQLAlchemy or pandas's read_csv().
 *   Identify the average temperature in June at all stations across all available years in the dataset as well as for December temperature.
-*   Use the t-test to determine whether the difference in the means, if any, is statistically significant.
-Will you use a paired t-test, or an unpaired t-test?
-Why?
+*   Use the t-test to determine whether the difference in the means and why?, if there any statistically significant.

 ### Temperature Analysis II
 *   Use the calc_temps function to calculate the min, avg, and max temperatures for your trip using the matching dates from the previous year (i.e., use "2017-01-01" if your trip start date was "2018-01-01").